hackkosice/website-frontend/docs/git.md

 PR is then marked with either `feature` or `fix` label, according to task type.

-Descriptions can stay empty.
+Description **must** contain link to Monday.com task.
+Otherwise, it can stay empty.
 Fill it only with some useful information - concerns, special steps for testing, requests to review something specific in more depth, etc.

+> **NOTE:** Once you submit pull request, post its link to Monday.com task as well.

 ### Tags